JcmniaCS/TryHackMe/Skynet/README.md

 SCREENSHOT2<br />

 ## Finding Vulnerabilities

 We have found a few services that could be interesting...
+Let's try to find some vulnerabilities.

+### HTTP Service

 I saw they have port 80 open running Apache httpd 2.4.18.
 I open up my browser and head over to the website http://10.10.90.192/<br />
 SCREENSHOT3<br />
 It appears to be some kind of search engine but none of the search features are working, I decide to start up gobuster